About · Estate Office of Pontiac

 Same office.
 Same city.

-We have been managing homes in Pontiac since Eisenhower was president and the auto lines were still running three shifts.
-The office has changed.
+We bought our first four homes in Pontiac in 2012 and have never bought outside the city.
+The portfolio has grown.
 The city has changed.
 The job hasn't.

 № 02 102 Homes owned